SoftFever/OrcaSlicer/doc/How to build - Windows.md

 ### Building the dependencies package yourself

-The dependencies package is built using CMake scripts inside the `deps` subdirectory of Slic3r PE sources.
+The dependencies package is built using CMake scripts inside the `deps` subdirectory of PrusaSlicer sources.
 (This is intentionally not interconnected with the CMake scripts in the rest of the sources.)

-Open the preferred Visual Studio command line (64 or 32 bit variant) and `cd` into the directory with Slic3r sources.
+Open the preferred Visual Studio command line (64 or 32 bit variant) and `cd` into the directory with PrusaSlicer sources.
 Then `cd` into the `deps` directory and use these commands to build:

     mkdir build